Get The Help You Need (504) 586-5200

 Fortunately, Prescription Drug Monitoring Programs (PDMPs) make it easy to view a patient’s history with narcotics and note any potential risks.
 If a provider knows a patient has a history of addiction and fails to consult this list before prescribing pain relievers, it could be considered negligent, and the doctor may be liable for any harm that results.

 If your doctor, pharmacist, or nurse made an error when prescribing, preparing, or administering medication, you may have grounds for a lawsuit.
-To discuss your case with a medical malpractice lawyer in New Orleans and determine the best way to proceed, turn to The Bowling Christiansen Law Firm.
+To discuss your case with a medical malpractice lawyer in New Orleans and determine the best way to proceed, turn to The Bowling Law Firm.

 David A. Bowling has more than 30 years of trial experience.
 Call (504) 586-5200 to schedule a case evaluation.